AV306/litecord/README.md

 # LiteCord

-Minimal web-based Discord client, fully client-sided.
+Minimal web-based Discord client, fully client-side.
 Single-file if you stick the CSS and JS insde the main HTML file.
 327 LoC!

 ## Usage